credativ/vali/cmd/chunks-inspect/README.md

-# Tools for inspecting Loki chunks
+# Tools for inspecting Vali chunks

-This tool can parse Loki chunks and print details from them.
-Useful for Loki developers.
+This tool can parse Vali chunks and print details from them.
+Useful for Vali developers.

 To build the tool, simply run `go build` in this directory.
 Running resulting program with chunks file name gives you some basic chunks information: